Quique Ramos

-Enrique 'Quique' Ramos González (born 7 March 1956) is a Spanish retired professional footballer who played as a defensive midfielder.
+Enrique 'Quique' Ramos González (born 7 March 1956) is a Spanish former professional footballer who played as a defensive midfielder.

 Club career

-Born in Madrid, Ramos finished his football formation at Atlético Madrid, making his first-team debut in 1979 and proceeding to be a regular fixture for the following nine years, helping the capital side to the 1985 Copa del Rey and Supercopa de España.
+Born in Madrid, Ramos finished his youth career at Atlético Madrid, making his La Liga debut on 9 September 1979 and scoring in the 3–2 away win over Hércules CF. He remained a first-team regular until the end of his tenure, helping the capital side to win the 1985 Copa del Rey and Supercopa de España.

 However, after the 1987–88 season, mainly due to serious personal problems with elusive club chairman Jesús Gil, he left the Colchoneros and retired altogether – after one year of inactivity – in June 1990, with lowly Rayo Vallecano, being relegated from La Liga.

 International career

-Ramos represented Spain on four occasions, for as many years.
-His debut came on 18 February 1981, in a friendly with France (1–0 win).
+Ramos represented Spain on four occasions.
+His debut came on 18 February 1981, in a friendly against France (1–0 victory).